brunotaboada/mlflow/instructions/arquitect.md

 * What is NOT in scope
 * User stories and main flows
 * Data inputs/outputs and actions
-* Software architecture Design and experience guidelines
+* Software architecture design and experience guidelines

 ### 2. Plan (Mandatory)